comsci-uwc-isak/unit-1-project-nabillnuqman/README.md

 ```
 Quotation marks are used for lastline are used so that the word stays as a word, with quotation marks, the program will recognizes the spaces and count it as different words.

+**Summary:**
+We ran Dynamic tests, Alpha tests, and Whitebox tests.
+Dynamic tests are actually executing the code made.
+Alpha testing performed by testers who are usuallyinternal employees of the organization.
+White-box testing (also known as structural testing) looks inside the software that is being tested and uses that knowledge as part of the testing process.